memberful/memberful-wp/readme.txt

 == Changelog ==

+= next =
+* Fix bug when linking existing WP accounts to Memberful, caused by changes in WP 4.0 #113

 = 1.12.0 =
 * Add [memberful_register_link] shortcode to WP plugin.
 * Allow content to be shown to all registered users, regardless of their purchases. #108